danhpham2000/danhpham2000/README.md

 I'm studying Computer Science and I am willing to learn coding!

-* 🌍  I'm based in San Jose
+* 🌍  I'm living in San Jose
 * ✉️  You can contact me at [danhpham1104@gmail.com](mailto:danhpham1104@gmail.com)
 * 🧠  I'm currently completing 10 Udemy courses that are useful for my academic in Computer Science, including DSA, Software Development, API, Database,etc...Hopefully, after this summer, I will be able to have a solid foundational knowledge about the world of sofware engineering.
 * ⚡  I'm learning and practicing with different challenging and interesting projects.
-* Other than that, thanks for visiting my repository

 ### Skills